-Mandy believes in approaching therapy with genuine care, concern, and unconditional positive regard.
-She has worked with people from a variety of cultural backgrounds and has experience supporting individuals through depression, anxiety, panic, emotional dysregulation, traumatic circumstances, life transitions, academic struggles, grief, family conflict, divorce, peer relationships, and identity concerns.
+Mandy specializes in working with children (aged 6+), adolescents, adults, and families, providing guidance through a diverse range of challenges.
+Her extensive experience encompasses supporting individuals dealing with depression, anxiety, panic, emotional dysregulation, traumatic circumstances, life transitions, academic struggles, grief, family conflict, divorce, peer relationships, and identity concerns.

-In her spare time, Mandy enjoys soccer, tennis, and exploring the Twin Cities with her husband and two school-age children.
+Outside her counseling practice, Mandy enjoys soccer, tennis, and exploring the Twin Cities with her husband and two school-age children.